January 23, 2026

 • There are fewer “this isn’t what I expected” returns.

-• High-quality product photography helps reduce return rates by setting realistic expectations for customers.
+• High-quality product photography helps reduce return rates by setting realistic expectations.

 • Your store looks serious even if you’re a small brand.